The narcissists’ stare.

 When you question them about something, with evidence, of things they actually did do, their eyes can seemingly turn black and cold as they look at you with malice as they feel threatened that fear they might be exposed, often why they try to provoke you into reacting so, they can convince you that your reactions to their actions are the problem when it’s their actions that are the problem.

-Their stare of pure hatred at the time it is exceptionally unsettling and frightening, it’s incredibly unnatural, and like the person, you believed them to be has vanished.
-You’re left with that body, and a person you simply do not know, as they’re emotional state has gone to pure hatred.
+Their stare of pure hatred at the time it is exceptionally unsettling and frightening.
+It’s incredibly unnatural, and like the person you believed them to be, has vanished.
+You’re left with that body and a person you simply do not know, as their emotional state has gone to pure hatred.

 The narcissists smirk.

 The narcissist’s eyes.

 Click the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 The online courses are available by Elizabeth Shaw.

 To help with overcoming the trauma bond and anxiety course.